kkartavenka/Sec.Edgar/README.md

 var concept = await client.GetCompanyConcept("noc", Taxonomy.Dei, "EntityCommonStockSharesOutstanding");
 ```

+> The library targets .Net Standard 2.0 and the latests .NET.
+If possible target the latest .NET since it uses optimization coming from System.Text.Json

 > For a set of examples using various endpoints please see: [Sec.Edgar.Example](https://github.com/kkartavenka/Sec.Edgar/tree/main/Sec.Edgar.Example)